2006 Platte Canyon High School hostage crisis: Aftermath

 Platte Canyon High School reopened a week after the shooting on October 5.
-Memorials had been erected along the highway leading to the school that carried messages such as "Be Strong" and "Random Acts of Kindness".
+Memorials were erected along the highway leading to the school that carried messages such as "Be Strong" and "Random Acts of Kindness".
 A number of students prayed in front of the school before the day began and students were given donated teddy bears as they left.
 Fifty counselors were present during the day for students.
 Superintendent Dr. James Walpole noted that of 460 high school students, only 10 were absent.

 The service for Emily Keyes was held on September 30, the day that Governor Bill Owens later declared "Emily Keyes Day".
 About 5,000 motorcyclists took part in the "Columbine to Canyon Ride", which occurred in memory of the victims of both the Columbine and Platte Canyon shootings.
 The procession of motorcycles was so long that the first to get to Platte Canyon High School arrived as the final motorcyclists departed from Columbine High School, two riding alongside each other.

 The efforts initiated toward increased school security had come to a standstill several years after the Columbine High School massacre as federal and state funding toward safety was cut in favor of higher test scores.
 Although an increase in communication with law enforcement was evident in the Platte Canyon High School shooting, Del Elliot of the University of Colorado noted that "[the vast majority of school districts] are so totally absorbed with CSAP and academic requirements that they aren't spending a lot of time and resources on this issue".

 By October 11, investigators had conducted 124 interviews and had found 174 pieces of evidence related to the case.
 They were also investigating the West Nickel Mines School shooting in Pennsylvania, which had occurred five days after the shooting in Bailey.
 As a result of the September 27 incident, Platte Canyon High School increased its security, leaving only one school entrance unlocked.
 Park County Sheriff Fred Wegener proposed having a guard there during the school day, but he stated that that particular suggestion was outside the current budget.

 The non-profit I Love U Guys Foundation was started in 2006 by John-Michael and Ellen Keyes.
 The Foundation is led by survivors, family members, first responders, and community members with a vested interest in safety, preparedness and reunification in schools.

 The “I Love U Guys” Foundation serves the lives of students, administrators, public safety experts, families, and first responders through the development and training of school and community safety and family reunification programs.
 The programs have been implemented by over 30,000 schools, agencies and organizations across the United States, Canada and 11 other countries.
 All of the programs are available at no cost.